 In the legal field, craftsmanship is usually referred to as ‟know-how” or ‟trade secrets”.

-Unlike trademarks, copyright, designs and patents, trade secrets – which are an integral part of the creative strategy of 75% of companies in the European Union (‟EU”) – do not currently benefit from strong protection granted by a harmonised and set framework of rules!
+Unlike trademarks, copyright, designs and patents, trade secrets – which are an integral part of the creative strategy of 75 percent of companies in the European Union (‟EU”) – do not currently benefit from strong protection granted by a harmonised and set framework of rules!
 Read it from Annabelle Gauberti, founding partner of the London and Paris luxury law firm Crefovi, and president of the International Association of Lawyers for Creative Industries – ialci- in this article published in Info Magazine.

 15 December 2014